This site contains affiliate links. Please see policies for more information.

 Disclosure: Parker is receiving complimentary treatment but, as usual, opinions here and expressed in the comments are 100% our own.

-Parker is now well into his Invisalign® treatment and we thought we’d check in with some tips for Invisalign® users!
-Whether you’ve decided on using Invisalign® or not, this list may help answer some questions or bring up some you hadn’t thought of yet to share with your provider!
+Parker is now well into his Invisalign® treatment and we thought we’d check in with some tips for Invisalign® clear aligner users!
+Whether you’ve decided on using Invisalign® treatment or not, this list may help answer some questions or bring up some you hadn’t thought of yet to share with your provider!

 We see Dr. Feldman and the staff at Feldman Orthodontics in Surprise (or Scottsdale) and direct any new questions we have to them (be sure to check with your provider for specific questions you may have) but we’ve also come up with some tips and tricks that we wanted to share here.
-We couldn’t be happier with our decision to use Invisalign® with Parker and his results are already fantastic!
+We couldn’t be happier with our decision to use Invisalign® clear aligners with Parker and his results are already fantastic!

 - When you first start treatment, practice speaking at home for a few days.
 You are putting something new into your mouth so you may have a change in saliva or speech.
 Parker did have a bit of a lisp but a few days practicing at home and he was back to normal.
 If you think you might be self conscious, give yourself a few days before attending social functions to practice.